csci110/csci110.github.io/5_PuzzlePrincess_old.md

 - [ ] Inside the `constructor` method, define a variable called `inBoard` and set its value to `false`.
 - [ ] In the `playInSquare` method, set the flag to `true` to indicate that the marker has been played to a valid square.

-In the `PrinessMarker` class definition:
+In the `PrincessMarker` class definition:

 - [ ] *At the very beginning* of the `handleMouseLeftButtonDown` and `handleMouseLeftButtonUp` definitions, test to see if the flag has been set to true.
 If so, exit the method with a `return` statement.
 Remember, you don't have to use `if (this.inBoard === true)`.
 The Boolean variable `inBoard` returns `true` all by itself!
 It is more elegant and efficient to use `if (this.inBoard)` to do the same thing, and to design your flag names to make code like this readable.